rapidfort/community-images/community_images/fluxcd-image-reflector-controller/ironbank/README.md

 [![Slack][slack-badge]][slack-link]
 [![FOSSA Status][fossa-badge]][fossa-link]

-# RapidFort hardened image for fluxcd-image-reflector-controller Iron Bank
+# RapidFort hardened image for Fluxcd image-reflector-controller Iron Bank

 **<span style="color:red;">As of 7/2024 community-images will be gated.
 Please register for free at</span> [<span style="color:blue;">www.rapidfort.com</span>](https://www.rapidfort.com/get-a-demo) <span style="color:red;">to access these images</span>**

-RapidFort has optimized and hardened this fluxcd-image-reflector-controller Iron Bank container image.
+RapidFort has optimized and hardened this Fluxcd image-reflector-controller Iron Bank container image.
 This container is free to use and has no license limitations.

-This optimized image is functionally equivalent to [Platform One fluxcd-image-reflector-controller Iron Bank][source-image-repo-link] image but more secure with a significantly smaller software attack surface.
+This optimized image is functionally equivalent to [Platform One Fluxcd image-reflector-controller Iron Bank][source-image-repo-link] image but more secure with a significantly smaller software attack surface.

 Every day, RapidFort automatically optimizes and hardens a growing bank of Docker Hub’s most important container images.
 Check out our [entire library](https://hub.docker.com/u/rapidfort) of secured container images.
 <br>